software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .highlight }

-> The user stories related to the teacher dashboard can be _implemented as a backend application_ and there's no need to include any frontend features (meaning using Thymeleaf templates instead of React for the user interface).
+> The user stories related to the teacher dashboard can be _implemented as a backend-only application_ and there's no need to include any frontend features (meaning using Thymeleaf templates instead of React for the user interface).
 The student dashboard application we get to later will be implemented as a frontend application.

 {: .important-title }